BradNichol/Brain/book-notes/java-a-beginners-guide/chapter-02-data-types-and-operators/README.md

 | int     | Integer                         | 32            |
 | long    | Long integer                    | 64            |
 | short   | Short integer                   | 16            |

+### Integers
+There are four integer types, byte, short, int and long.
+All of these integer types can be assigned either positive or negative values.
+Java does not support unsigned (positive-only) integers like some other languages do.

+For most cases you'll typically use an int.

+{% hint style="info" %}
+The smallest integer type is a byte, which is typically useful for when working with raw binary data.
+{% endhint %}

+### Floating-point Types